Drag to Select

 Drag and drop polish

-Selection is working, which is great, but there are two glaring issues.
+Selection is working, which is great, but there are three glaring issues.

 1. Our pointer is triggering pointer events, which you can see below because of the temporary hover:bg-pink class I added.